Dou-Yiming/GAMES101-Assignments/README.md

 # GAMES101-Assignments

-- For each folder, you may simply run the demo by executing *run_demo.sh*:
+- For each folder, you may simply run the code by executing *run_demo.sh*:

     ```
     bash run_demo.sh